Your cart

 Metric Score Remarks

-Pressure Relief 4.0 Good for average bodies, slightly firm for very light side sleepers at the shoulder.
+Pressure Relief 4.0 Good for average bodies; firmer for very light side sleepers.

-Value for Money 4.7 Very low price for the support, cooling, and warranty package.
+Value for Money 4.7 Strong value for the price.

-Overall Score 4.3 Balanced cooling hybrid that punches above price, with modest thickness limits.
+Overall Score 4.3 Cool, budget-friendly hybrid with modest thickness limits.

 Queen Rose 10